Rays rally in 9th off Casilla to beat Athletics 4-3

 Rays: INF Rickie Weeks (right shoulder impingement) began a rehab assignment with Triple-A Durham. ...
 RHP Nathan Eovaldi threw off a mound for the first time since undergoing Tommy John surgery in August 2016.

 Athletics: OF Jake Smolinski, out since spring training after undergoing right shoulder surgery, took batting practice before the game.
-Smolinski's injury was initially thought to be season-ending but manager Bob Melvin believes the veteran will play in September, though he declined to say at what level. ...
+Smolinski's injury was initially thought to be season-ending. ...
 RHP Ryan Dull (strained right knee) could come off the DL when the team returns from its upcoming road trip July 28.

 UP NEXT